-Every year, a handful of courageous individuals receive the Alison Des Forges Award from Human Rights Watch, a leading international human rights organization.
+Every year, a handful of courageous individuals receive the Alison Des Forges Award from Human Rights Watch, a leading international human rights group.
 The award, according to Human Rights Watch, “celebrates the valor of individuals who put their lives on the line to protect the dignity and rights of others.”
 This year, Human Rights Watch has chosen seven human rights advocates from around the world to receive the award.
 We are pleased to report that one of these advocates, Farai Maguwu, is the director of an organization we are supporting through our non-profit fund.

 The award recognizes Farai’s tireless and selfless efforts to monitor human rights conditions in the Marange diamond fields of eastern Zimbabwe.
 In 2008, Zimbabwean armed forces seized control of the Marange diamonds fields in an effort to extract the mineral wealth for top military officials and political allies of President Robert Mugabe.
 Hundreds of local diamond miners were killed.
 Other local residents have been beaten, tortured, raped, and forced to mine for diamonds.
 The group Farai leads, the Center for Research and Development (CRD), is the primary local organization investigating these abuses, which continue to this day.